tutorcruncher/hermes/README.md

 ## Running locally

-Simply install requirements with `make install` and run the app with `uvicorn app.main:app --reload`.
-You'll be able to see the server running at `https://localhost:8000`.

 Since Hermes works with tutorcruncher.com, the TC2 system and Pipedrive, there is quite a lot to set up to get the system working:

 ### TC2:  - Set this up first